Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 To achieve a friendly tone, we use all types of abbreviation in our user experience (UX) writing.
 So it's okay to say:

-* Supported OS: MacOS, Linux, Window 10 and above
+* Supported OS: macOS, Linux, Window 10 and above
 * the US, the UK, the UN (with no **.** in between)
 * app, demo, sync, docs, pics
 * We're streaming!